electerious/Lychee/README.md

 ## Donate

 I am working hard on continuously developing and maintaining Lychee.
-Please consider making a donation via [Flattr](https://flattr.com/submit/auto?user_id=electerious&url=http%3A%2F%2Flychee.electerious.com&title=Lychee&category=software) or PayPal (from [our site](http://lychee.electerious.com/)) to keep the project going strong and me motivated.
+Please consider making a donation via PayPal (from [our site](http://lychee.electerious.com/)) to keep the project going strong and me motivated.